Dr. Odin Jurkowski

 Skip to Main Navigation | Skip to Content

 Dr. Odin Jurkowski, Chair

-The MS in Educational Technology is designed to help you integrate technology into your teaching, to engage and motivate students, to differentiate instruction, and reach higher level learning.
+The entirely online MS in Educational Technology is designed to help you integrate technology into your teaching, to engage and motivate students, to differentiate instruction, and reach higher level learning.
 Founded in 1998 the MS builds upon your prior educational coursework and will support your growth as an educator.

 Master of Science in Educational Technology

 *Curriculum changes are implemented for each new academic year.
 If you are in an older catalog it may look slightly different.
 Additionally, if you find that you would rather follow the current program instead of an older version we can substitute classes as needed.
 Contact your advisor if you are interested.

 The first class to take is INST 5100.
 At the end of the program you'll take INST 5500 and INST 6930 (in your final semester or as close as possible).
 Other than that, you can take courses in any order.
 The degree is entirely online assuming you choose online electives.
 The required INST courses are only offered online.
 Students can complete the degree entirely from a distance.
 Create your program of study using this Google Sheet.

 The graduate with a Master of Science in Educational Technology degree will use the knowledge and skills obtained in the program to: